txt/ase19/docs/lsr.md

 Correlation is a  number that varies

 - -1 to 0 to 1 ;
-- where -1 means perfectly negatively associated;
+- where -1 means perfectly linearly negatively associated;
-- and 0 means random connection;
+- and 0 means no linear connection;
-- and 1 means perfectly associated.
+- and 1 means    perfectly linearly positively associated.

 <img src="../etc/img/corr101.png" width=700 allign=center>